vippsas/vipps-partner-api/README.md

 This repository contains developer resources for the Vipps Partner API PoC.

-* [Vipps Partner API PoC guide](vipps-partner-api-poc.md): Developer guide for Vipps Partner API PoC.
+* [Vipps Partner API guide](vipps-partner-api.md): Developer guide for Vipps Partner API.

 For more information:
 * [Vipps Developers](https://github.com/vippsas/vipps-developers): The starting point for Vipps developers.